Local Fishing For Carp & Other Rough Fish

 Notes and Recommendations:

-Follow all regulations and ethics regarding under-utilized species, especially regarding seasons, methods, aquatic invasive species, and proper use of killed fish.
+Follow all regulations and ethics regarding under-utilized species, especially related to seasons, methods, aquatic invasive species, and proper use of killed fish.
 Leaving fish dead in the water or disposing them on shores is Wanton Waste and against the law.
 Check recent fish population surveys and possible consumption advisories via LakeFinder.

 Know whether individual lakes and their access points have closed hours, fees, or Surface Use Restrictions such as motor or speed limitations.
 Lake Minnetonka has system-wide rules and restrictions coordinated through the Lake Minnetonka Conservation District; a summary is found in the organization's rules and regulations .